Thursday, June 29, 2017

 Phobia

 ImageWorks released Phobia back in 1989 with a gorgeous retro-themed cover.
-The artwork is stunning with lots of colour, action and a cruel glare from evil eyes which reflects the game itself perfectly!
+The artwork is stunning with lots of colour, action and a cruel glare from evil eyes.
+I think this box perfectly reflects the gameplay!
 Phobia has all the hallmarks of a potentially outstanding shooter but it's impossible to get very far without a trainer because of its choppy framerate.
 Probably a poor port and it pales in comparison to shooters like R-Type, Alien World, or Menace.

 - ST Format #1 reviews Phobia but wasn't too impressed with the difficulty - lol wimps!!